Technical Validation

 Security & Architecture Gap Remediation

-We work through each checklist requirement with your technical team — identifying what evidence already exists, what needs to be documented, and what gaps require actual remediation before submission.
-We prioritize by submission risk, not alphabetical order, so you close the highest-risk items first.
+We work through each requirement with your technical team, identify what evidence exists, what needs documenting, and what gaps require remediation.
+We prioritize by submission risk so you close high-risk items first.

 • Architecture guidance